rebelsky/csc207c/pages/los.md

 Make sure you explain the inputs and outputs.

 Please follow custom and write ranges as "lower-bound inclusive, upper-bound exclusive".

-#### Algorithms 2: Sequential search

-Searching algorithms traditionally search for (a) a matching value, (b) a key, or (c) an element that meets some criteria.

-Hence, "find the smallest value" is not an example of sequential search.

 #### Algorithms 3: Insertion sort

 Please make the "insert" in insertion sort explicit in both your code (i.e., by writing a separate `insert` procedure) and your narrative.

 #### Algorithms 4: Selection sort

-Very few people seem to have written an `indexOfSmallest` or `indexOfLargest` procedure.
 Decompose!
+You should write an `indexOfSmallest` or `indexOfLargest` procedure.

 #### Algorithms 5: Merge sort

 Please follow custom and write ranges as "lower-bound inclusive, upper-bound exclusive".

 #### Algorithms 6: Quicksort

 Please follow custom and write ranges as "lower-bound inclusive, upper-bound exclusive".

 #### Algorithms 11: Divide and conquer

 Make sure that you clearly explain the principle of "divide and conquer" before you go on to your example of you employing that principle.

 #### Algorithms 12: Big-O